How Jonathan Scott Became Zooey Deschanel's MVP - E! Online

 "Zooey and I have a very, very great communication style.
 Everything jives with us," he told Tamron Hall.
 "It was exciting for me to realize that all of a sudden I'm on this new path with somebody who, I know she's an amazing mother, she has two beautiful kids.
 And so I think, for me, all of a sudden I'm like, 'I don't have to go this road alone and this is somebody who I absolutely love and adore.'"

-It's a situation that's become all too clear the past 10 months as they survive a test that might undo less solid pairs.
+It's a situation that's become all too clear the past year-plus as they survive a test that might undo less solid pairs.
 And it's not just a healthy perspective of how fortunate they are that's getting them through.

 "I was doing an interview yesterday, and someone said that the coronavirus and self-isolating is going to all of a sudden, you know, make you change your priorities and want to spend more time at home," he said on Access Hollywood.
 "And I said, 'I've got to be honest, it's falling madly in love with somebody that does that.
 It has nothing to do with the COVID situation.'"

 Though, if you are going to be homebound, doing it with a master chef and hair stylist who has the ability to best you in Scrabble and then lead a singalong of your favorite '70s tunes is definitely the way to go.
+Not to mention someone who undoubtedly put together the perfect plan to celebrate Jonathan as he and Drew turn 43 April 28.

 "Being here and being together all the time has been fantastic," he said during a Zoom appearance on The Talk.
 "If I had to pick anyone on the face of the planet to be isolated with, she's the one."